cyverse-de/cyverse-de.github.io/design/notifications.md

 notification to the user mentioned in the `user` field of the notification request.

 Next, the event recorder will have to determine whether or not an email should be sent.
 And once again, this decision will probably vary depending on the category and update type.
-Eventually, we'll probably also want to have an subscription mechanism so that users can choose which types of notifications they get emails for.
+Eventually, we'll probably also want to have a subscription mechanism so that users can choose which types of notifications they get emails for.
 For the backwards compatibility case, however, the user will only receive an email if the notificaton request indicates that an email should be sent.